 Having held Drum Major positions throughout high school and college, Mr. Ellis frequently serves as drum major clinician and adjudicator in the southeast.
 He teaches several drum major camps every summer including serving as caption head of the distinguished Spirit Camp run by Freddy and Lynda Martin.
-In addition Mr. Ellis is an active adjudicator for marching competitions and festivals in both music, visual and effect captions in the South East.
+In addition Mr. Ellis is an active adjudicator for marching competitions and festivals in both music, visual and effect captions in the Southeast.

-Performance credits include the Georgia Southern University Wind Ensemble, Oasis Community Band, Cobb Wind Symphony, concert tours of the United States, Prague, Austria, Germany, England and Italy.
+Performance credits include the Georgia Southern University Wind Ensemble, Oasis Community Band, Cobb Wind Symphony, concert tours of the United States, Czech Republic, Austria, Germany, England and Italy.
 His professional Affiliations include the Percussive Arts Society, Music Educators National Conference and the Georgia Music Educators Association.
 Mr. Ellis currently resides in Atlanta, Ga.